-Residents are divided into three teams on the medical floors.
-Each team is composed of one senior resident and two to three first year residents, and often joined by a first year rotating resident from other programs.
+Residents are divided into three Hospital Medicine teams on the medical floors.
+Each team is composed of one senior resident and two first-year residents.

-- Each team is supervised by teaching faculty or hospitalist based on the team subtype (private physicians vs. hospital medicine), who conducts bedside teaching rounds with each team to discuss academically challenging cases.
+- Each team is supervised by a teaching faculty hospitalist who conducts bedside teaching rounds with each team to discuss academically challenging cases.

-- The first year residents assume primary responsibility for patients admitted on the teaching service.
+- The first-year residents assume primary responsibility for patients admitted to the teaching service.
 They obtain a history and physical and collect lab/imaging data, and then discuss this with the senior resident to formulate a management plan.
 The patient's teaching attending physician oversees the plan and directs the team.

-- Senior residents in both units organize their team's daily teaching rounds conducted by critical care specialists, cardiologists, or other internal medicine sub-specialists.
+- The second-year residents organize the team's daily teaching rounds conducted by critical care specialists.

 - The CCU team is composed of a second-year resident and Intensivists are present seven days a week to supervise the residents.
 Cardiologists provide didactic sessions to the resident.